Frequently Asked Questions

 In order to apply for the Master of Science degree in the Department of Speech, Language and Hearing Sciences (SLHS) at San Francisco State University, applicants must posses a bachelor’s degree in the Department of Speech, Language and Hearing Sciences or the equivalent.
 Those applicants who have completed 12 undergraduate courses, as listed on the SFSU SLHS website, are considered to have met the equivalent of the bachelor’s degree curriculum.

-For those who do not possess a bachelor’s degree in the Department of Speech, Language and Hearing Sciences, students must have completed a total of 9 courses in order to enroll in our program as a graduate student.
-In order to submit an application to the SLHS Graduate Program, we require that applicants have completed a minimum of 3 courses prior to the fall semester in which the student is applying.
-We also require the student to be in the process of completing at least 3 additional courses during the fall semester in which the student is submitting an application.
+In order to submit an application to the SLHS Graduate Program, we require that applicants have completed a minimum of 3 courses from the above list prior to the fall semester in which the student is applying.
+We also require the student to be in the process of completing at least 3 additional courses from the list during the fall semester in which the student is submitting an application.
 Transcripts with final fall semester grades for these 3 courses must be submitted no later than January 15.
 Lastly, applicants must submit proof of spring enrollment in the final 3 courses (completing the 9 course requirement) as a part of the application package, no later than January 15.
 Remaining prerequisite courses not completed or available to candidates must be completed as part of the graduate program.

 As mentioned before, the SLHS program at SF State does not have a formal post-baccalaureate program, but if there are spots in our undergraduate courses, you're welcome to take those courses through our College of Extended Learning: https://cel.sfsu.edu/openuniversity/register#restrictions